 |FH36H, FH36B & FH36S|

 We sell strings individually and also in full sets.
 Even if you don't plan on restringing your harp, ordering a full string set can be a great way to make sure you have a backup on hand in case a string breaks.
 Don't be alarmed if the set comes with fewer strings than you have on your harp.
-Since each replacement string is 52½" long and some of the higher notes are a lot shorter than that, one length of nylon can be used to string two or three notes.
+Since the nylon monofilament strings are 52½" long and some of the higher notes are a lot shorter than that, one length of nylon can be used to string two or three notes.
 To keep your costs down, we have included only the amount of material you actually need to restring the harp.

-More information on the differences between gut and nylon is available here.
+More information on the difference in sound between gut and nylon is available here.

 The prices below are for string sets and individual strings.
 Our nylon monofilament is also available in bulk; contact us for details.
 For current shipping and handling rates, see our Shipping Info page.